NeoMedSys/gingerbread_sc/docs/quickstart.rst

    ``git clone https://github.com/NeoMedSys/Gingerbread_sc.git``

-3. make sure you are in the root directory of the project:
+3. Make sure you are in the root directory of the project:

    ``cd Gingerbread_sc``